DCC-EX/dcc-ex.github.io/docs/turntable-ex/traverser.rst

 If using micro switches for the home and limit sensors, the best way is to connect the common terminal of the switch to ground, and the normally open (NO) terminal to the Arduino's pin.
 This allows the default "config.h" setting for `HOME_SENSOR_ACTIVE_STATE` and `LIMIT_SENSOR_ACTIVE_STATE` to remain unchanged as "LOW".

-It is recommended not to physically connect the stepper motor to the traverser until such time as you have validated the correct rotational direction of the stepper motor, and that the HOME and LIMIT sensors are connected correctly and functional.
+It is recommended not to fully assemble the traverser with the stepper motor until such time as you have validated the correct rotational direction of the stepper motor, and that the HOME and LIMIT sensors are connected correctly and functional.

 Traverser mode connection summary
 __________________________________